 more detailed MediumRes database is preferred for its more up-to-date political boundaries.

-The default behavior can be overriden by explicitly setting mpDataBaseVersion to
+The default behavior can be overridden by explicitly

 example is another one showing the difference between map outlines in